Whoaa512/starred/README.md

 - [sindresorhus/log-update](https://github.com/sindresorhus/log-update) - Log by overwriting the previous output in the terminal.
 Useful for rendering progress bars, animations, etc.
 - [react-alpha-beta/alphabeta](https://github.com/react-alpha-beta/alphabeta) - Declarative split testing for React
 - [flickr/yakbak](https://github.com/flickr/yakbak) - Record and playback HTTP responses
 - [processing/p5.js](https://github.com/processing/p5.js) - p5.js is a client-side JS platform that empowers artists, designers, students, and anyone to learn to code and express themselves creatively on the web.
-It is based on the core principles of Processing. http://twitter.com/p5xjs —
+It is based on the core principles of Processin
 - [demmer/bluebird-retry](https://github.com/demmer/bluebird-retry) - utility for retrying a bluebird promise until it succeeds
 - [serverless/serverless-swagger-plugin](https://github.com/serverless/serverless-swagger-plugin) -
 - [Nopik/serverless-lambda-prune-plugin](https://github.com/Nopik/serverless-lambda-prune-plugin) - Delete old versions of AWS lambdas from your account